Getting Started with Modern Web Scraping: An Introduction

 Schema-Based Data Extraction - Building Structured Models

 While natural language scraping is powerful for exploration and prototyping, production systems typically require more structured and deterministic approaches.
 LLM responses can vary between runs of the same prompt, making the output format inconsistent and difficult to reliably parse in automated workflows.
+For advanced extraction needs, you might want to explore our dedicated Extract endpoint which offers even more sophisticated data extraction capabilities.

 from pydantic import BaseModel, Field